 1. Whether you have a window box, garden or allotment, you can grow bee friendly plants.
 Aim for ones that flower at different times, so bees have a constant source of food.
-Here are some suggestions here You might even be able to get a grant for your school or community to create a wildlife area.
+You can find some suggestions here.
+You might even be able to get a grant for your school or community to create a wildlife area.

 2. Provide shelter for solitary and bumblebees to nest or hibernate.
 Hollow stems of plants are brilliant so leave them once they have finished flowering.
-Try making a home for bees like these
+Here is a video showing you how to make a bee hotel.

 3. Encourage people to buy organic foods.
 These are grown without pesticides, keeping our bees very happy indeed!

 You can watch a short video of a Suntrap hive inspection here.